 2014 TPRC | 42nd Research Conference on Communication, Information and Internet Policy

-TPRC is an annual conference on communication, information and Internet policy that convenes international and interdisciplinary researchers and policymakers from academia, industry, government, and nonprofit organizations.
+TPRC is an annual conference on communication, information, and Internet policy that convenes international and interdisciplinary researchers and policymakers from academia, industry, government, and nonprofit organizations.
 Its purpose is to present original research relevant to policy making, share information about areas where research is needed, and engage in discussion on current policy issues.
-The conference program consists of presentations selected from submitted paper abstracts, student papers, posters and proposals for panels, tutorials, and demonstrations.

 Capitol Hill Lunch and Learn - a pre-conference session on Thursday, September 11, in Washington, DC.
 This special luncheon presentation for elected officials, Hill staff and government agency leaders will highlight timely policy issues and key research findings.
 Limited space is available for registered TPRC participants.